vmware-archive/beamer_pivotal/README.md

 1. Install MacTeX 2013 from [MacTeX](http://tug.org/mactex/)

-2. Install the Python package `pygments` by typing `pip install pygments` in your shell
+2. Install the Python package `pygments` by typing `$ pip install pygments` in your shell

-3. Symlink this repo to `$~/texmf/tex/latex/` (using `ln -s beamer_pivotal ~/texmf/tex/latex/`, create the folders if they don't exist) and then run `$ $texconfig rehash` in your shell
+3. Symlink this repo to `~/texmf/tex/latex/` (using `$ ln -s beamer_pivotal ~/texmf/tex/latex/`, create the folders if they don't exist) and then run `$ texconfig rehash` in your shell

 # Compilation

-Use the following command to compile the source file to a pdf (i.e. set your editor to use that command): `latexmk -pdflatex='lualatex --shell-escape' -pdf example.tex`
+Use the following command to compile the source file to a pdf (i.e. set your editor to use that command): `$ latexmk -pdflatex='lualatex --shell-escape' -pdf example.tex`

 # Options